 - Post-Exam Report

-An exam administration summary is sent to the instructor giving details on the average time students took to write the exam, proctoring notes, and a list of students who did not write the exam.
+An exam administration summary is sent to the instructor providing details on the average time students took to write the exam, proctoring notes, and a list of students who did not write the exam.

 - Automatic Scoring